 Studies which document the careers and lives of leading teachers who contributed to the field of piano pedagogy will be the primary topic of this section.
 Although research concerning the pedagogical tenets and teaching techniques of master teachers is expanding, documentation of such research is sparse.
 According to a ProQuest search conducted during October of 2018, 30 biographical research studies concerning individuals who have made substantial contributions to the field of piano pedagogy were found.
 Among these dissertations, three categories of topics present themselves: 1) dissertations that examine prominent pedagogues, 2) individuals who composed music for pedagogical purposes, and 3) pedagogues who have advocated change or new initiatives in the field.
 A selected list of pedagogues examined by authors include: Jane Smisor Bastien, Frances Clark, Louise Goss, Marienne Uszler, James Lyke, Celia Mae Bryant, Louise Wadley Bianchi, Marguerite Miller, Marvin Blickenstaff, Howard Ferguson, Robert Pace, Lynn Freeman Olson,Clarence Burg, Maurice Hinson, Willard Palmer, Jon George, and Boris Berlin.

 Julie Knerr’s dissertation features Powell along with three other prominent piano teachers.
 Knerr conducted extensive interviews in an effort to understand each teacher’s approach to teaching technique.
 Her interview of Powell, conducted on September 19, 2006, at Powell’s residence in Columbous, Ohio, is one of two interviews of Powell used as a primary source for this study.
 The interview centers around technical issues and is similar to the information disseminated in Powell’s teacher-training seminars.
-While the interview does contain a brief biographical background, Knerr’s primary focus is document Powell’s detailed approach to teaching technique rather than exploring her life, career, and contributions to the field of piano pedagogy.
+While the interview does contain a brief biographical background, Knerr’s primary focus is to document Powell’s detailed approach to teaching technique rather than exploring her life, career, and contributions to the field of piano pedagogy.

 While the cumulative scope of these studies is broad and far-reaching, their research methods display significant commonalities.
 The similarities found in these studies may be surmised in the following five points: